tytydraco/yessleep/out/My_priest_is_trying_to_create_God_using_AI.md

 He nodded.

-"It had to be done, my child," he continued.
+"It had to be done, my child," he explained.
 "Give me a week of your time.
 That's all I ask."

 I stayed because I couldn’t abandon him.